4paradigm/OpenMLDB/docs/en/deploy.md

 ### 2. modify the configuration file: `conf/nameserver.flags`

-* modify `endpoint` item
+* modify the entry `endpoint`
-* set `zk_cluster` to the Zookeeper cluster you started. the ip is from Zookeeper machine, and the port is the value of `clientPort` item in Zookeeper configuration file.
-If your Zookeeper is a cluster, then follow this format `ip1:port1,ip2:port2,ip3:port3`
+* `zk_cluster` should be set to the ZooKeeper cluster address that you have started; and the `ip` is corresponding to ZooKeeper machine's IP address; and the `port` is the value of `clientPort` set in the ZooKeeper configuration file.
+If your ZooKeeper is deployed on a cluster, you should follow this format `ip1:port1,ip2:port2,ip3:port3`
 * note that if you share a Zookeeper with other OpenMLDB, you must use a different `zk_root_path`

 ```